Ire´s new design collection Character Collection, which I have been creative director for, is a tribute to the personal expression.

 Home Sweet Home is an artistic interpretation of Swedish and international design icons and their stylistic ideals.

 Last May, we launched the new furniture brand Tre Sekel (Three centuries).
 I worked as creative director.
 In collaboration with the design office BrittonBritton we are responsible for the overall strategy, branding and product development.

 I wanted to make a sofa that would combine a certain austerity with a soft and restful appearance.
 When developing Armilla we worked a lot with the comfort.
 We wanted to achieve a feeling where you are really sitting in the couch and not on top.

-Elle Interior appoints the couch Rejoin as Emma Olbers designed for Ire Möbel to this year’s furniture.
-Stylish, comfortable, flexible and environmentally friendly - this sofa is all that we ask of this year’s furniture in 2013, tells Elle.
+Elle Interior appoints the sofa Rejoin as Emma Olbers designed for Ire Möbel to this year’s furniture of the year. ”Stylish, comfortable, flexible and environmentally friendly - this sofa is all that we ask of this year’s furniture in 2013”, tells Elle.

 I showed the coffee table S-Wood in the project, Stockholm Wood, who was a small collection of furniture that was shown at an exhibition at Designgalleriet during the Stockholm Furniture Fair in 2012.
-Today it is produced by Ire Möbel.
+Today it is produced by Ire Mobel.

 A sofa for Ire Mobel.
 I wanted to make a sofa that could be built further on, something to grow in.
 I hope that we are evolving from a throwaway culture into buying things that will last.
 If you know that it is easy to add, move and change clothes, then it’s easier to focus on quality.